yanxiaodi/ImagesImporter4XamariniOS/README.md

 ## Introduction

-I am new to Xamarin.iOS and the first challenging thing to me is how to add plenty of images into the Xamarin.iOS project.
+I am developing a iOS application by Xamarin.iOS and the first challenging thing to me is how to add plenty of images into the Xamarin.iOS project.
 I am working on a small project which can convert currencies rates and I need to show a lot of flags for currencies.
 When I want to add images into the Xamarin.iOS project, I found it is so boring and Visual Studio does not provide us with a convenient way to add them.

 I do not want to add them one by one.
 Let us take a look at what happened when we add an image to the project.
 Then we can find some ways to automate it.